 - ECI 586 (fall): Introduction to Learning Analytics is designed to provide students an overview of the field of Learning Analytics and prepare students to wrangle and explore data from educational contexts.
 Students will also learn principles of good data visualization and how to communicate education data effectively.

-- ECI 587 (spring): Machine Learning in Education will introduce students to applications of Machine Learning in educational settings.
+- ECI 587 (fall): Machine Learning in Education will introduce students to applications of Machine Learning in educational settings.
 Students will learn to conceptualize educational problems, build and evaluate models, and work with a wide range of algorithms and methods (e.g. decision trees and clustering) to address those problems.

 - ECI 588 (spring): Text Mining in Education provides students with an introduction to text mining concepts, applications in educational contexts, and applied experience with widely adopted tools and techniques.
 Students will learn to analyze a large collection (or corpus) of documents using methods such as tf-idf analysis, sentiment lexicons, topic modeling and classification.